Hunter Hayes: 2018–present: Wild Blue and Red Sky

 In December 2018, Hayes guest starred on Darci Lynne: My Hometown Christmas.
 He also recorded a duet with Irish singer Catherine McGrath for her debut album Talk of This Town.

 In January 2019, Hayes released his first radio single in three years titled "Heartbreak" which was the lead single for an upcoming album to be released by Warner Music Nashville.
 Hayes headlined the Closer to You Tour in 2019 with Levi Hummon and Tegan Marie as supporting acts.

 In August 2019, Hayes made a surprise announcement on NBC's Today Show revealing his album Wild Blue (Part I) would be released on August 16, 2019.
 The album is the first part of a three-part ‘trilogy’ of albums.

 In April 2020, Hayes competed in the third season of The Masked Singer as "Astronaut".
 In June 2020, the Saskatchewan-based Hunter Brothers released their single "Hard Dirt", co-written and produced by Hayes.
 He also co-wrote and produced their 2021 single "Been a Minute".

 In October 2021, Hayes released the album Wild Blue Complete an extension of the album Wild Blue (Part I).

 In April 2023, Hayes released the album Red Sky.

+On March 6, 2026, Hayes released the album Evergreen.